fbngrm/honeycomb-js/README.md

 <img src="source-images/readme/bee.png" ></img>

-#honeycomb-js
+# honeycomb-js

 A bee flew into my room today and I thought about how they make [honeycombs](https://en.wikipedia.org/wiki/Honeycomb).
-I decided to make some on my own.

-#Demo

-> Be careful if you suffer from epilepsy!
+# Demo

 You can play around with the resulting patterns by moving the cursor and pressing `+` or `-` on your keyboard.
 To see the tesselation grid hit `d`.
 Make sure the browser window has the focus by clicking on the image, otherwise keys won't work.